-Our system consists of a compact (65 x 70 x 30 cm), robot that can be remote controlled via wireless LAN.
+Our system consists of a compact ($50 \times 70 \times 45$ cm), robot that can be remote controlled via wireless LAN.
 The whole control equipment easily fits into a standard backpack and IXNAMIKI OLINKI can be carried by only two persons.
-So, to start/end a mission, a minimum of two people are needed to carry the robot and control equipment.
+So, to start/end a mission, a minimum of two people is needed to carry the robot and control the equipment.